-- Responsibility: Children learn that they’re responsible for themselves and that if they want something, they have to make it happen themselves and not rely on others.
+- Responsibility: Children learn that they’re responsible for themselves.
+Also, if they want something, they have to make it happen themselves and not rely on others.

 - Teamwork: A team will always be more successful if all the teammates are in agreement and are focused on achieving the same goal.
-Kids learn that their best chance at reaching their goal is if they co-operate and work together as a unified team.
+Kids learn that their best chance at reaching their goal is if they co-operate and work together.